railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 To do this, click  *Partners > Partners*  and click the name of the only company there, which is \ ``Tiny sprl``\  .
 This gives you a read-only view form view of the company, so make it editable by clicking the  *Edit*  button to the upper left of the form.

-.. tip::   **Web client**  *Editable form*
+.. tip:: Editable form in the web client

-	When toggling from the list view to the form view of an item, you can generally click its name in the list view to show a non-editable view or the pencil icon along the right-hand end of the line to open it in an editable view.
+	When toggling from the list view to the form view of an item, you can generally click its name in the list view to show a non-editable view or the pencil icon by the left-hand edge of the line to open it in an editable view.
 You can toggle between editable and non-editable once you're in form view.

 Change the following: